govice/golinks/README.md

 # goLinks
 goLinks was created to realize a blockchain implemented in Go.
-This project was created on the evening of 6/19/2017
+This project has grown beyond it's initial scope into a blockchain and filesystem library as well as a command line tool.
+Updates to come.
+## Author

-# Author: Kevin Gentile
+Kevin Gentile

+Contact: kevin@kevingentile.com